commuterjoy/experiments/README.md

 }
 ```

+In the profile described above we would expect,

+- 5% of people to be allocated to the 'help' group
+- 5% of people to be allocated to the 'stuck' group
+- 90% of people to not be in the test.

+The later group can obviously be selected for other tests.

 A good AB test runs for a fixed period of time.
 For this reason each test
 profile must have an **expiry** date, represented as JavaScript Date object.

 If the date is the past the test framework will refuse to execute the test.

 ```
 var profile = {